flatpak/flatpak-docs/docs/basic-concepts.rst

 runtimes and different versions of the same runtime can be installed alongside each other.

-Runtimes are distribution-agnostic and do not depend on particular distribution versions.
+Runtimes are distribution agnostic and do not depend on a particular distribution version.
 This means that they provide a stable, cross-distribution base for applications and allow applications to work irrespective of operating system updates.